About two thirds of people in the US are either overweight or obese (1).However, there are also many people with the opposite problem of being…

 Find out how many calories you need based on your age and level of activity.
-You can also talk to your doctor or nurse about ways to eat healthy and get enough physical activity.
+You can also talk to your doctor or nurse about ways to eat healthily and get enough physical activity.

-Will weight-loss medicines help me lose weight?
+Will weight-loss medicines help me?

 Maybe.
 Your doctor or nurse may recommend weight-loss medicine if:6